ministryofjustice/moj-frontend/docs/get-started/installing-with-npm.md

 2. Create a [package.json file](https://docs.npmjs.com/files/package.json) if you don’t already have one.
 You can create a default `package.json` file by running `npm init` from the root of your application.

-3. Install [jQuery](https://jquery.com/), which is required by the MOJ Frontend JavaScript
+3. Install [jQuery](https://jquery.com/), which is required by the MoJ Frontend JavaScript

 ```
 npm install jquery --save
 ```

-1. If you want to use the MOJ Frontend Nunjucks macros, install Nunjucks - the minimum version required is 3.0.0.
+1. If you want to use the MoJ Frontend Nunjucks macros, install Nunjucks - the minimum version required is 3.0.0.

 ```
 npm install nunjucks --save